Set up your AudioMoth

 In particular, the white slider switch can be broken, the glue which holds the circuit board to the battery holder can come unstuck, and the weatherproof mesh on the case can come loose.
 To help keep your AudioMoth in working order:

 - Be gentle when inserting and removing the AudioMoth from the weatherproof case.
+The foam insert is a snug fit around the switch of older versions of the AudioMoth.
+Newer versions have a new indented switch.

 - Slide the switch gently.